Children we care for

 • The Reach2Teach awareness and behaviour app gives all those working with children and adolescents in and outside school, an attachment aware and trauma informed approach to some of the behaviours that crop up and challenge us all day, every day in schools of every shape, size and age range.

-The app will guide you through the child's needs that might be driving their behaviour, give you insight into the potential attachment pattern associated with each behaviour, and provides a wide-range of instantly usable, highly practical approaches/actions, all built on relationship with every pupil.
+The app will guide you through the child's needs that might be driving their behaviour, give you insight into the potential attachment pattern associated with each behaviour, and provides a wide-range of instantly usable, highly practical approaches and actions, all built on relationship with every pupil.

 Unaccompanied Asylum Seeking Children (UASC)